rpatrik96/rpatrik96.github.io/_pages/about.md

   - /about.html
 ---

 I am a final-year Ph.D. student in the Robust Machine Learning group at the Max Planck Institute of Intelligent Systems in Tübingen, supervised by Wieland Brendel, Ferenc Huszár, Matthias Bethge, and Bernhard Schölkopf.
 I am part of the [ELLIS](https://ellis.eu/phd-postdoc) and [IMPRS-IS](http://imprs.is.mpg.de/) programs.
+I have also spent time at the [Vector Institute](https://x.com/VectorInst/status/1859689575288860992) and at the University of Cambridge.

 **I am actively looking for postdoctoral and junior group leader positions, starting in early 2026.**